-In cases of 'sexting' we follow guidance given to schools and colleges by the UK Council for Child Internet Safety (UKCCIS) published in 2017: 'Sexting in schools and colleges, responding to incidents, and safeguarding young people'.
+Sexting is sending or posting sexually suggestive images, including nude or semi-nude photographs, via mobiles or over the internet.
+In cases of sexting we follow the guidance given to schools and colleges by the UK Council for Child Internet Safety (UKCCIS) published in 2017: 'Sexting in schools and colleges, responding to incidents, and safeguarding young people'.
+If any devices need to be seized and passed onto the police, then the device(s) should be confiscated, and the police should be called.
+The device should be turned off and placed under lock and key until the police are able to come and retrieve it.